fondoger/Snake-python/README.md

 # Snake-python
-A snake game made by Cocos2d
+A snake game made with cocos-2d